rdwyere873/General-Assembly/README.md

 # General-Assembly
-#Repository for projects completed in Dta Science Immersive bootcamp
+#Repository for projects completed in Data Science Immersive bootcamp